 While the garden is open to the public (with a small fee), the preserve is closed.

-Do note that the gardens are only open from Tuesday-Saturday and they are open from 8:30am until 3:15pm (gates closing then but you can stay inside until 4:30pm).
+Do note that the gardens are only open from Tuesday-Saturday and they are open from 8:30am until 4pm (last check-in is at 2:15pm, however – gates close then!).

 Check out Limihuliʻs website for more.

 When you leave Limahuli, you will see plenty of stops along the way and many beaches.
 I recommend taking your time and stopping at a few to check things out or grab some photos.